Darujava/OBS-timer/README.md

 ---

-## 💡 Future Improvements

-- URL parameter support
-- Animation effects
-- Sound notifications
-- Preset themes

----
+## ⭐ Support

-## ⭐ If you find this useful
+If you find this project useful, consider giving it a star.

-Consider giving this repository a star!